MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Derivation of physical properties

 \subsection{Simultaneous modeling of temperature, density, and \AV}

-Because theoretical case B values for different hydrogen lines ratios depend (though mildly) on temperature and density, this would impact the derivation of \AV and, as a consequence, temperatures and density themselves as derived from reddening-corrected emission line ratios.
-Therefore, we simultaneously infer \Te, \Ne, and \Av by forward-modeling multiple emission line ratios and comparing them to the observed values within a Bayesian framework.
-Specifically, we define the likelihood $L$ = $\exp{(- \chi^{2}/2)}$, where the $\chi^{2}$ is defined as
+We simultaneously infer \Te, \Ne, and \Av by forward-modeling multiple emission line ratios and comparing them with the observed values within a Bayesian framework.
+Because theoretical Case B values for different hydrogen line ratios depend (mildly) on temperature and density, this would affect the derivation of \AV and, as a consequence, the temperatures and density themselves as derived from reddening-corrected emission line ratios.
+Following what was discussed in Sect.~\ref{ssec:neb_attenuation}, we model the nebular attenuation following the formalism by \cite{Reddy_AURORA_dust_fcov_2025} and include the dust-covering fraction of dust $f_{cov}$ as an additional free parameter.